 Meet Andrew

-Creative in my marketing career, I didn't make the space for art unless I had a blank wall to fill.
+Working full-time, I didn't make the space for art unless I had a blank wall to fill.
 However, the tides changed, and I committed to my art as a practice of joy.

 All about aprinke